 A reverse mortgage can be a valuable retirement planning tool that can greatly increase retirees’ income streams by using their largest assets: their homes.
 A reverse mortgage allows homeowners to borrow against their home’s equity, while still maintaining ownership of the home.
 There are plenty of old, some true Reverse Mortgage Pros, Cons, Myths.
 They can be asked to your impartial counseling or to your loan officer.
 For your counseling.
-Click for AGE-IN-PLACE and CFPB What you should know and click for Counseling FAQs and Phone Numbers.
+Click for Use Your Home to Stay at Home and CFPB What you should know and click for Counseling FAQs and Phone Numbers.
 We tend to make this as simple as possible.
-Here are the Four Steps.